mWater/mwater-forms/docs/Property Links.md

 type:

-* `direct` : direct map, unless location which converts to geometry
+* `direct` : direct map (deprecated: unless location which converts to geometry)
+* `geometry:location` : maps a geometry property to a location question
 * `enum:choice` : maps an enum property to a choice item.
 Needs `mappings` array of { from: <enum code>, to: <choice id> }
 * `boolean:choices` : maps a boolean property to a choices item.
 Needs `choice`
 * `boolean:choice` : maps a boolean property to a choice item.
 Needs `mappings` array of { from: "true"/"false", to: <choice id> }